rajkamble21/concepts/js/express-node/README.md

 **DELETE:** delete is use to delele a record on the server
 ---

-# What are different HTTP status codes & why do we use them?
+# What are different HTTP status codes?

 HTTP status codes are issued by a server in response to a client's request made to the server.
 They are grouped into five categories based on their first digit, and each category conveys a different meaning about the response.
 Here’s an overview of the different HTTP status codes and why they are used: